MCT-master/mct-master.github.io/_posts/2021-04-18-wenbo-motiontracking.md

 # 4. CONCLUSION

-Through the analysis of audio, we can draw the following tentative conclusions:
+Through the analysis of **audio**, we can draw the following tentative conclusions:

 • Changes in expressive body movements affect the tempo and dynamics of the piano performance, which is related to the difficulty of the music, with the higher the difficulty factor the bigger the impact on the music.